Unlike physical assets, the value of a company is extremely hard to quantify and highly subjective because it relies on numerous forward assumptions.

 Stock Doctor includes a variety of valuation metrics for clients.

-Consensus Valuation – the average of target prices provided by analysts in the industry.
+Consensus Price Target – the average of target prices provided by analysts in the industry.

-P/E – Investors can determine value by comparing the price earnings multiple to its historical levels or to the Industry or market average.
+PE (Price Earnings) – Investors can determine value by comparing the price-earnings multiple to its historical levels or the industry or market average.

-PEG – the price earnings multiple to the forward growth rate.
-In theory, a company with a higher growth rate should have a higher P/E
+PEG (Price Earnings Growth) – the price-earnings multiple to the forward growth rate.
+In theory, a company with a higher growth rate should have a higher P/E.

-The consensus valuation provides an indication of the anticipated stock price 12 months in advance for companies where consensus data is available.
-In addition, traditional price earnings (PE) and price earnings growth (PEG) ratios can be used to assess Share Price Value.
+The consensus price target indicates the anticipated stock price 12 months in advance for companies where consensus data is available.
+In addition, traditional PE and PEG ratios can be used to assess Share Price Value.
 A PE ratio of less than the industry average indicates the potential for share price appreciation if the first three Golden Rules are met.

 Where the PE is greater than the industry average, the PEG ratio (PE/EPS Growth) is used to determine whether earnings growth justifies the premium price.
 Lincoln’s benchmark is a PEG ratio of less than one.
-An alternative is to use a company's forecast PEG which attempts to justify the premium currently being paid against the earnings expected of it.
+An alternative is to use a company's forecast PEG, which attempts to justify the premium currently being paid against its expected earnings.

-Clicking the (i) icon displays when the valuation was last updated and the number of analysts in the industry the valuation was derived from.
+Clicking the icon displays when the valuation was last updated and the number of analysts in the industry the valuation was derived from.

 Relying on valuations alone as your buy and sell trigger is risky and is not an easy task because:

-Hence it is important for investors to fully understand the risks associated with investing in a stock that is trading at a discount to valuation.
+Hence it is important for investors to fully understand the risks associated with investing in a stock trading at a discount to valuation.

-There will also be times however, when a company’s share price trades at a premium to its valuation, particularly with Star Stocks, due to its strong corporate history, stability of earnings and/or its future growth prospects with the market attributing a value to management’s ability to keep the earnings momentum going.
-If the investor is confident that earnings momentum can continue then they may choose to purchase or to keep a full or a reduced holding in the stock even though it is considered overvalued.
+However, there will also be times when a company’s share price trades at a premium to its valuation, particularly with Star Stocks.
+Due to its strong corporate history, stability of earnings and/or its future growth prospects with the market attributing a value to management’s ability to keep the earnings momentum going.
+If the investor is confident that earnings momentum can continue, they may choose to purchase or keep a full or a reduced holding in the stock even though it is considered overvalued.